In this article, you will learn everything you need to know about Blanc de Blanc Champagne wine.

 Most Blanc de Blanc Champagnes are Brut, which means they typically taste dry.

-If you prefer something sweeter, look for Extra Dry, Demi-Sec or Sec styles.
+If you prefer sweeter wine, look for Extra Dry, Demi-Sec or Sec styles of Champagne.

-See table below for details on sweetness levels in Champagne.
+See the table below for details on sweetness levels in Champagne.

 Always check the label to know the sweetness level.

-Blanc de Blanc suits both casual and formal occasions.
+Blanc de Blanc Champagne is suited to both casual and formal occasions.

 Popular Blanc de Blanc Champagne brands